Samuel-Drei/email-scraper-automation/README.md

 ## What this project does
 - Scrapes public emails from websites (HTML + RDAP)
+- Normalizes and removes duplicates
 - Merges multiple data sources

-- Normalizes and removes duplicates
 - Stores data in Google Sheets
-- Sends emails in controlled batches
+- Sends personalized emails in controlled batches

 ## Why I built this